Gerasimos Arsenis: Political career

 In April 1987, he announced the formation of the Democratic Initiative party, which he intended to attract other dissilluisioned PASOK members, as well as independents on the left.
 The party was ultimately called the Greek Socialist Party for Democracy and Development (ESK).
 Arsenis did lead the party into the 18 June 1989 elections, receiving 0.21% of the votes, but he dissolved the party in 1989.

-Arsenis returned to the Panhellenic Socialist Movement in 1989, which won the national elections of 1993, and was appointed as Minister of Defence until 1996.
+Arsenis returned to the Panhellenic Socialist Movement in 1989, which won the national elections of 1993, and was appointed Minister of Defence until 1996.
 He was the Minister of Defence during the Imia crisis, which brought Greece and Turkey close to war in December 1995.
 During his post as the Minister, he promoted the Joint Defence Dogma with Cyprus, restructured defence procurement, and pursued policies of co-operation in defence with a number of countries in the region.

 Andreas Papandreou finally resigned as Prime Minister of Greece in January 1996, owing to longstanding health problems which had kept him on life support since the previous year, and after a two-month-long hospitalization which had incapacitated him and created a serious power-vacuum in Greece.
 Although Arsenis announced his candidacy to replace Papandreou, and was a favourite, with Costas Simitis, to win, he actually came in third after, Akis Tsohatzopoulos.
-Only party executives participated in this selection vote, not wider the party membership.
+Only party executives participated in this selection vote, not the wider party membership.

 Gerasimos Arsenis and Akis Tsohatzopoulos were more committed to the socialist cause of PASOK, and arguably were more populist oriented, compared with the more moderate, austerity oriented Simitris, who appointed reformists in finance and economics.

-In 1996, as part of the Costas Simitis administration, Arsenis was appointed as Minister of National Education and Religious Affairs, a position that he held until 2000.
+In 1996, as part of the Costas Simitis administration, Arsenis was appointed Minister of National Education and Religious Affairs, a position that he held until 2000.
 Gerasimos Arsenis faced significant opposition for the educational system changes he proposed, including widespread demonstrations and strikes.
 Striking teachers were mostly from the left, and many were members of PASOK, and it was this, according to Maria Giannakou, that led Prime Minister Simitis to appoint a replacement minister for Arsenis in 2000.

 Arsenis was a member of the Hellenic Parliament from 1986 to 1989 (one term), from 1990 to 2004 (four consecutive terms) and from 2006 to 2007 (one term).